 The marsh has significantly improved because of the previous work.
-In 2015, EPA selected a marsh remedy, which has since been completed.
-In addition, Honeywell is currently working with EPA to determine if the groundwater requires additional cleanup and how to treat the former Chloralkali process building footprint.
+In 2015, EPA selected a marsh remedy.
+Construction is scheduled to begin in late summer or early fall 2022.
+In addition, Honeywell is currently working with EPA to determine if the groundwater requires additional cleanup.